Maaz-Ahmed007/tv-store-app/README.md

 Make sure User can download customer's complete data and each transaction.
 Make sure User can share customer's complete data and each transaction to whatsapp.

+In the customer details page, Transaction history card should have a bottom padding so it does not gets under the action buttons.